Journey to the Far Side of the Sun: Casting

 Leading the cast was Roy Thinnes as Colonel Glenn Ross of NASA.
-Gerry Anderson cast Thinnes after seeing his performance as David Vincent in the TV series The Invaders.
+Thinnes was cast on the basis of his starring role in The Invaders and his resemblance to Paul Newman.
 In the Andersons' script, Ross's first name was Stewart and he was the first person on Mars.
-In a 2008 interview, Thinnes said of the film: "I thought [Doppelgänger] was an interesting premise, although now we know that there isn't another planet on the other side of the Sun, through our space exploration and telescopic abilities.
+In a 2008 interview, Thinnes said of the film: "I thought [it] was an interesting premise, although now we know that there isn't another planet on the other side of the Sun, through our space exploration and telescopic abilities.
 But at that time it was conceivable, and it could have been scary".
 To reflect the script's characterisation of Ross as a heavy smoker, Thinnes went through numerous packets of cigarettes over the course of the production, to the detriment of his health.
 In September 1969, The Age reported that the actor would demand a non-smoking clause for his next film: "He smokes about two packets a day, but the perpetual lighting up of new cigarettes for continuity purposes was too much".

 Ian Hendry was cast as Dr John Kane, a British astrophysicist and head of the Phoenix project.
 In his biography, Anderson recalled that Hendry "was always drinking" and was visibly intoxicated during the filming of the Dove crash sequence: "... he was pissed as a newt, and it was as much as he could do to stagger away.
 Despite all that, it looked exactly as it was supposed to on screen."
 In the original script, Kane's first name was Philip and he had a wife called Susan.
-Scenes deleted from the finished film showed the character pursuing a romance with EUROSEC official Lise Hartman, played by Loni von Friedl.
+Scenes deleted from the finished film showed the character pursuing a romance with EUROSEC official Lise Hartman, played by Loni von Friedl, whom the Andersons cast in Berlin.